nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-warning">
-:warning: Both parameters must be one of the Engineering or Computing venues.
+:warning: Both parameters must be one of the Engineering or Computing venues. <br>
+:warning: The `STARTING_BLOCK` and the `DESTINATION_BLOCK` cannot be the same.
 </div>

 #### 4.3.2 Routing to an eatery